sandyzixin/hci-group-10/README.md

 * For the controller version, the win scene where you need to input a player name, should be used with keyboard and mouse.
 * When the "IntroMenu" scene is not in the hierarchy, you can find the scene in Assets/FPS/Scenes/ and drag the correct scene in the hierarchy.
 * When there are multiple scenes running at the same time, make sure only the "IntroMenu" scene is loaded.
 * When you load in a level, but cannot move, open and close the option menu.
-It should then load the level corretly.
+It should then load the level correctly.